ibm-cloud-docs/vmwaresolutions/vcenter/vc_applyingupdates.md

 During the license upgrade to the Hybridity Bundle, you are automatically upgraded to the VMware NSX Advanced edition if your vCenter Server instance is currently using the VMware NSX Base edition.

-**Note:** If you upgrade to the Hybridity Bundle and your vCenter Server instance already has NFS file storage, you are not charged for the VMware vSAN storage.
+If you upgrade to the Hybridity Bundle and your vCenter Server instance already has NFS file storage, you are not charged for the VMware vSAN storage.
 You are charged for the vSAN license because it is included with the Hybridity Bundle.
+{:note}

 Complete the following steps to upgrade a vCenter Server instance to the vCenter Server with Hybridity Bundle.